mahmoudnafifi/image_relighting/README.md

 ## Image Relighting (task 1 & task 3)

 This code requires PyTorch.
+We process downscaled images followed by a guided upsampling and post-processing steps.
+The code for the post-processing steps is given in `relighting/post_processing.m`.
+It depends on [Bilateral Guided Upsampling](https://github.com/google/bgu).
+If you use Windows operating system, we built an exe program for the upsampling and post-processing steps.
+However, if this does not work, you need to rebuild the `post_processing.exe` program by downloading the [Bilateral Guided Upsampling](https://github.com/google/bgu) and build the `relighting/post_processing.m` code using Matlab.

 To begin, please make sure that you prepared the normalization training data and image augmentation as described above.

 Run `relighting/train.py` to train the normalization net, the one-to-one image relighting net, and the one-to-any image relighting net.
 Please adjust the training image directories accordingly.